canonical/launchpad-manual/docs/user/how-to/launchpadlib/view-supported-fields-and-methods.rst

        # <bug at https://api.staging.launchpad.net/beta/bugs/1>

 This is a 'bug' type object.
-Now you use the type of the object as an anchor into the API documentation.
+Now you use the type of the object as an anchor in the API documentation URL.
 To find out the capabilities of this object and what data is stored inside it, you'd visit `<https://api.launchpad.net/devel.html#bug>`_.